chriskrycho/v5.chriskrycho.com/site/pages/cv.md

 Since **January 2019**, I have worked as an infrastructure engineer at [LinkedIn], focused on developer productivity and application performance for LinkedIn's flagship web app.

-Since **September 2021**, I have been a **Senior Staff Software Engineer**, helping lead all front-end web development efforts on the app and influencing broader efforts across the app and broader LinkedIn ecosystem, including especially our ongoing adoption of TypeScript.
+Since **September 2021**, as a **Senior Staff Software Engineer**:

+- I lead all front-end web development efforts on the flagship web app, setting the strategy and architectural direction
+- I am the primary subject matter expert for LinkedIn’s TypeScript adoption and migration strategies.
+- I work closely with both product teams and other infrastructure teams, and in that role I am one of the primary drivers for web development across the LinkedIn ecosystem.

 From **January 2019–September 2021**, as a **Staff Software Engineer**: